tevans-3/MediScheduler/README.md

 The application then returns an optimized schedule, where "optimized" is defined as minimizing the required travel-time for students who bike/walk/use transit.

 This  is basically a proof of concept.
-Many results for certain cities are inaccurate-- if those cities haven't been mapped to OSM, then Nominatim can't geocode them accurately.
+Many results for certain cities are inaccurate-- if those cities haven't been well mapped to OSM, then Nominatim can't geocode them accurately.

 It could easily be made accurate by using a paid geocoding service like Google's Geocoding API.